MStenke/labs/calm/lab7/calm_workshop_lab7_docker.rst

 .. code-block:: bash

-  $ docker build -t calmWorkshop .
+  $ docker build -t calmworkshop .

 Where is your built image?
 It’s in your machine’s local Docker image registry: